davenquinn/xenoliths/paper/revisions/reviewer-comments-Mar2018-v2/review-responses/Review-Responses.md

 <p class="comment">
 259-260., 327-328 and elsewhere.
 I'm quite dubious regarding the significance of the calculated whole rock values given the very small areas upon which the modal work is estimated (figure 5).
 <span class='response rejected'>
-Yes, this is an issue, but this is a pretty standard technique for xenoliths that yields good results in comparison to XRF measurements (e.g. Luffi, 2009), although it is often challenging to do both on a single xenolith.
-You're right that large variations in the amount of CPX modally estimated could swing the total significantly, but in practice the amount of REE is consistent within phases in a single sample.
-Further, the size of the domain measured is a significant fraction of the overall size of each xenolith sample.
-For all samples except CK-3, many grains are intersected by our thin section slide, yielding a fairly robust modal measurement.
-For CK-3, totals are less certain but the fact that there is very little cpx (the main REE reservoir) is dependable.
+This is a pretty standard technique for xenoliths and yields good results in comparison to XRF measurements (e.g. Luffi et al., 2009), although it is often challenging to do both on a single xenolith given the small size.
+Still, this is the standard technique for modal estimates of peridotite classifications (in fact, we used many more points than typically used).
+Further,
+the size of the domain measured is a significant fraction of the overall size of each xenolith sample.
+For REEs, large variations in the amount of
+CPX modally estimated could swing the estimated recalcuated REE pattern significantly, but in practice the amount of REE is consistent within phases in a single sample.
 REE totals are good enough for our coarse modeling efforts here, but you wouldn't want to push too far into subtleties certainly.
 </span>